msiebuhr/documentation/content/tracing/advanced_usage/_index.md

 [2]: https://docs.datadoghq.com/logs/log_collection/ruby/#configure-the-datadog-agent
 {{% /tab %}}
 {{% tab "Go" %}}

+Use the following example to inject Go trace information into your logs.

+**Manual Trace ID Injection for Go**

 The Go tracer exposes two API calls to allow printing trace and span identifiers along with log statements using exported methods from `SpanContext` type:

 ```go